devclub-iitd/summer-of-code-2023/frontend/Week 2/README.md

 ### Task 2

 In this task we're going to make changes to our previous webpage to make it resizable for multiple screens, and add interactive components.

-Don't forget to use meta tags before starting.
+Add the following lines within the head tag
+'''
+v
+'''

-Start by removing all your positioning properties in the CSS file.
+Remove all your positioning properties in the CSS file.
 Use the container and row class appropriately to enclose the components.
 Remember that the container is the basic building block of Bootstrap and doesn't have actual content.
 The same applies to the row class.

 Now use the column class to enlcose the actual content (like images, text, etc).
 The order in Bootstrap is container->row->column.
 A column must always be withing a row and a container.